Will I have to select one department to work in over the summer?

 Will I receive feedback?

-The attorneys with whom the summer associates work complete electronic evaluation forms for each assignment.
+The attorneys with whom the summer associates work complete evaluations for each assignment.
 At mid-summer and at the end of the program all summer associates have feedback meetings with the chairs of the summer program during which they receive formal evaluations of their work.
-All written work is reviewed by the attorneys in charge of the summer program.
+We also encourage attorneys to provide informal feedback to summer associates throughout the course of the program.

 Can we split our summer?